Libyan PM says ready for talks with parallel government rivals

 Bashir reaffirmed support for Libya’s national army, touting a three-year-old training program for its officers and offering to host a regional conference on the Libyan conflict.

-“Khartoum will host a meeting of the neighboring countries of Libya which will be the basis of the dialogue plan,” he said.

-Reporting By Maaz Alnugomi; Writing By Shadi Bushra; Editing by Tom Heneghan
+“Khartoum will host a meeting of the neighbouring countries of Libya which will be the basis of the dialogue plan,” he said.
+(Reporting By Maaz Alnugomi; Writing By Shadi Bushra; Editing by Tom Heneghan)